 A message confirms that the asset was successfully added, and the list is updated.
 The button label changes to Remove.

-Note that the Add to My Active List button does nothing until you select an item to add.
+Note that you must select at least one item before clicking the Add to My Active List button.

 Viewing the Active List

 You can view the active list in the following ways: